 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Drury University, see our tuition and fees and room and board pages.

-The student loan default rate at Drury University is 13.1%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Drury University is 8.7%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for Drury University are given below.

 |Business Administration & Management||22||$35,852|